Clara Shortridge Foltz: Death

 Foltz died at the age of 85 of heart failure at her home in Los Angeles on September 2, 1934.
 The pallbearers for her funeral included Governor Frank Merriam and several prominent federal and state judges.
 She was cremated and interred at Inglewood Park Cemetery in Los Angeles County.

 Posthumous recognition

-At the insistence of its women students, Hastings College of the Law granted Foltz a posthumous degree of Doctor of Laws in 1991.
+At the insistence of its female students, Hastings College of the Law granted Foltz a posthumous degree of Doctor of Laws in 1991.
 Additionally, the primary social space inside UC Hastings's McAllister Tower student housing complex was christened the Clara S. Foltz Lounge.
 In 2002, the Criminal Courts Building in downtown Los Angeles was renamed the Clara Shortridge Foltz Criminal Justice Center.